-Trained Courage2Report analysts interview students and concerned citizens about school violence threats or incidents and enter the information into a centralized database.
+Trained Courage2Report analysts interview students and concerned citizens and enter the information into a centralized database.
 The analyst will immediately disseminate the information to the law enforcement agency with jurisdiction and the local school district.
 Local officials can conduct a joint investigation or handle the concern separately depending on local protocols.
 Some communities prefer to bring together their risk assessment team to conduct a collaborative investigation.

 Local officials are not required to call back the Courage2Report staff.
+However, school officials and law enforcement officers are strongly encouraged to report their actions and outcomes.
+This can be done by logging into P3, reviewing the tip, acknowledging the receipt of the tip, and recording their findings under the Disposition Tab.
 A Courage2Report analyst will contact the local officials in 30 days for a follow-up survey.

-Students are empowered with an anonymous means to report school violence.
+Students are empowered with a confidential means to report school violence.
 Based on research from the U.S. Secret Service, in 81% of school shootings the attackers told other students about their plans beforehand.
 When agencies collaborate on school violence, they can identify youth at risk and assess the needs of the youth.
-Establishing a resource for students to report threats and school safety concerns anonymously will encourage youth to come forward with life-saving information that students may have otherwise kept to themselves.
+Establishing a resource for students to report threats and school safety concerns confidentially will encourage youth to come forward with life-saving information that students may have otherwise kept to themselves.

-Nationwide, anonymous reporting has proved useful to school officials and law enforcement agencies in preventing school violence.
+Nationwide, anonymous and confidential reporting has proved useful to school officials and law enforcement agencies in preventing school violence.